 From the menu bar, navigate to delivery.
 All of your WordPress push notifications can be found in this segment.
-Not only this, it is possible to get more insights about every pushed notification by clicking on the push notification title.
+Not only this, it is possible to get more insights about every push notification by clicking on the push notification title.
 In my situation, it is the ‘New post’.

 More WordPress push notification plugins

 As I said previously, there are several options of plugins in WordPress web development for sending out web push notifications.
 If you aren’t comfortable with what OneSignal offers, you are able to check the following plugins: